Maronato/django-vue-template/README.md

 // Check if the user is logged in this.$auth.loggedIn

-// With a user logged in, make a request to the backend with their credentials (uses axios behind the scenes) this.$auth.request(axiosRequestParams)
+// With a user logged in, make a request to the backend with their credentials (uses Axios behind the scenes) this.$auth.request(axiosRequestParams)

 // With a user logged in, connect another social account to that user